Contributors: Philip Lhermette, Elise Robertson

 - Carefully remove cystoscope.

-Step 1 - Transurethral cystoscopy in male dogs
+Transurethral cystoscopy in male cats

 - Mild analgestic narcotic drugs Analgesia: opioid routinely used post transurethral cystoscopy.